 Item 402(v) of Regulation S-K requires us to identify the most important financial measure that we used to link compensation actually paid to our named executive officers to company performance for the most recently completed fiscal year (the "Company-Selected Measure").
-Our 2022 corporate goals included achieving a U.S. revenue target for QINLOCK and was our only financial performance measure.
-As a result, the revenue target is our Company-Selected Measure solely by virtue of being our only financial measure and was one of many factors considered in determining the compensation paid to our named executive officers in 2022
+Our 2023 corporate goals included achieving a revenue target for QINLOCK in the U.S. and was our most important financial performance measure.
+The U.S. revenue target was one of many factors considered in determining the compensation paid to our named executive officers in 2023.

-The following is a tabular list of the six most important performance measures, including our sole financial performance measure, that we use to link compensation actually paid to our named executive officers, and appear in no particular order:
+The following is a tabular list of the seven most important performance measures in 2023, including our financial performance measure, that we use to link compensation actually paid to our named executive officers, and appear in no particular order:

-1 Maximize the value of QINLOCK for patients and stockholders;

-2 Rapidly advance vimseltinib in our Phase 3 MOTION study in TGCT;

-- 3 Advance DCC-3116 in clinical development; - 4 Advance our research pipeline; - 5 Invest in our culture and enable future growth; and - 6 Achieve U.S. revenue target.
+- 1 Maximize the value of QINLOCK for patients and stockholders and initiate the INSIGHT study of QINLOCK versus sunitinib in second-line GIST patients with mutations in KIT exon 11 and 17/18; - 2 Rapidly advance vimseltinib in our Phase 3 MOTION study in TGCT; - 3 Advance DCC-3116 in clinical development; - 4 Advance our research pipeline; - 5 Invest in our culture and enable future growth; - 6 Achieve U.S. revenue target; and - 7 Achieve European revenue target.